FIND A BIKE SHOP

 While the Velotric Nomad and Aventon Aventure are both fat-tire ebikes and come in step-through and step-over frames, you have to sacrifice range, speed, and some safety features for the Nomad—while still shelling out the same amount of money.
 That means you get less functionality with the Nomad compared to the Aventure.

 Both bikes have 750-watt motors and have a top speed of 20 miles per hour out of the box.
-But the Aventure can be unlocked to go up to 28 mph, while the Nomad only unlocks up to 25 mph.
 Plus, the Aventure offers a range of up to 60 miles compared to just 55 miles with the Nomad.
 In addition, the Aventure creates a better riding experience thanks to the torque sensor that provides intuitive power output compared to the speed sensor on the Nomad.

 In one head-to-head comparison of the two bikes, a rider shared: